alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 <!--
 ##### Your name here

-- Work on Story Z
+- Work on Story X
-- by addressing issues X
+    - by addressing issue Y
 -->

 ### Actions